 - Monthly benefit on the date the option is used

-Among the 3 insurers that offer CareShield Life supplement plans, I personally feel that Singlife with Aviva’s plan provides you with the most bang for your buck, offering you a multitude of benefits and features not offered by other insurers.
+Among the 3 insurers that offer CareShield Life supplement plans, I personally feel that Singlife’s plan provides you with the most bang for your buck, offering you a multitude of benefits and features not offered by other insurers.

 The Singlife CareShield Standard and Singlife CareShield Plus is the only plan that offers the rehabilitation and caregiver relief benefit.

 Even if your disability improves and you only cannot perform 2 ADLs from 3 ADLs previously, the reality is that you would likely still require some assistance, which is why the rehabilitation benefit is a great feature to have.

 Our needs and circumstances also tend to change as we age, and so too do our liabilities and the coverage we require.